May 19, 2017

-The V&A show will take an unprecedented forensic look at the craftsmanship in Balenciaga’s most iconic styles, revealing why he is considered the master of fashion.
+The V&A show takes a forensic look at the craftsmanship in Balenciaga’s most iconic styles, revealing why he is considered the master of fashion.

 Cristóbal Balenciaga was a true perfectionist—he was so precise that he sometimes matched his own fabric colors by using only a few threads picked up off the floor.
 Hosting the first exhibition in the U.K. dedicated to the Spanish couturier and his exacting design process, the Victoria and Albert Museum will present Balenciaga: Shaping Fashion, opening on May 27.
 The show will include more than 100 garments and provide a look at the inner workings of his fashion house, with footage of Balenciaga’s fashion shows, short films on couture-making techniques, and original sketches on view.

 Unlike a traditional museum retrospective, the exhibit will focus on Balenciaga’s work of the 1950s and ’60s, considered one of his most creative periods, during which he introduced revolutionary silhouettes like the tunic, the sack, and the shift.
 Another fascinating section will explore Balenciaga’s legacy, featuring the work of more than 30 designers from the past 50 years whose style can be traced back to his minimalist aesthetic, his explorations of volume, and his use of new materials, all of which still resonate today.